snehilsanyal/VConvIITG/README.md

 Check your internet connection.
 If internet connection is working fine, go to settings button on the bottom pane of the window and click on Respawn.
 This will make your character spawn again in the map.
 - **Any other issues**:

-Kindly, contact us we will be present during each slot.
+Kindly, contact us.
+We will be present during each slot.

 **For any technical support you can contact us:**